GautamBytes/GautamBytes/Readme.md

   </h1>
 </div>

 I'm a second-year Computer Science student at BITS Pilani, passionate about coding, problem-solving, and turning creative ideas into reality through technology.
-Currently serving as a **Product Manager Intern at Build Fast with AI**, where I'm gaining hands-on experience in AI product development and management. 🚀
+Previously Served as a **Product Manager Intern at Build Fast with AI**, where I gained hands-on experience in AI product development and management. 🚀

 ---